 The Varsity team is comprised primarily of 8th graders or in some rare cases developed 7th graders.
 The Varsity philosophy holds true to the JV philosphy with additonal emphasis on preparation for high school football.
 Playing time is determined based on work ethic in practice and games, skill level and determination.
 Like high school if you put in the effort and play at a high level you will play.
 That being said we rotate all players in and out of games to give everyone playing time.
 When it comes time for playoffs, the best will play and we will try to win.
 On the Varsity team, each week 6-8 JV players will be selected as "swing" players and will dress as a varsity team member.
 There is a good chance one of those swing players will see playing time based on the game situation.
 Any JV player that is designated a swing player and plays in the varsity game is still eligible to play in the JV game.
 Varsity players who play in the varsity game are not eligible to play in the JV game.

-The Bedford Bulldog JHL program has been very successful making it to the league/state championship the last 4 or 5 years with a State Championship being won this year, 2019.
+The Bedford Bulldog JHL program has been very successful making it to the league/state championship the last 4 or 5 years with a State Championship being won in 2019.
 The JHL philosphy is a proven model that we hold in high regard and will continue to keep in place.
+In fact 11 of the last 12 NH Division 1 Football State Champions have been programs that came from JHL.